SnoUweR/iTunes-SVKS/README.md

 ### Features:

-* Receive complete information about current song, except, perhaps, the album art
+* Receive complete information about current song
 * Recommend to friends current song and share him on your wall
 * Putting a prefix to the status
 * Set status on built-in templates, or by your custom template